ShuxiChen/Data-Analytics-Course-Projects/Statistical Methods and Data Analysis/ANOVA/README.md

 **Notes**

-We hope the variation only comes from within-sample variation and between sample variation, it is required the observations are conducted under random order, namely the distribution of observations is uniform, indicating this experiment follows CRD.
+The model assumes that the variation comes only from between-sample variation and within-sample variation.
+It is required that the observations be conducted in a random order, namely the distribution of observations is uniform, indicating this experiment follows CRD.

 ### Hypotheses